While there isn’t one “best” customer happiness metric, every metric has its own unique use case.

-We get by with a little help from our friends.
-So if you’re looking for inspiration with your customer experience programs, you’ve come to the right place.
-We’ve gathered 30 top resources and articles to help you improve NPS and pad out your reading list.
+Net Promoter Score is one of them, and it was designed to be the right metric to predict customer loyalty or churn.
+So if you’re looking for inspiration on how you can start measuring NPS or improving your customer loyalty, you’ve come to the right place.
+We’ve gathered 31 top resources and articles to help you improve NPS and pad out your reading list.

 Essential Guide to Improve NPS & Introductions